This post may contain affiliate links. See my disclosure for more information.

 We put out the notebook, a Bible, and a pen and had a family meeting to go over our new plan.

 Each day, before school or work, each of us would, on our own, read the verses and record our thoughts in the journal.

 We also made an effort to talk about the day’s verse over dinner.

 Here are what a couple of entries looked like:

 While I know that we weren’t doing in depth study, the goal of the journal is to develop the habit of being in the Word daily.
 And to that end…goal accomplished!

-And, you know, something else to keep in mind is that we use different tools in different seasons of life.
+And, you know, something else to keep in mind is that we use different tools in different seasons of life (kind of like how you model prayer differently for a toddler vs. a teenager).
 This tool worked for us for some time, but we don’t still utilize it.
 I guess what I’m trying to say is that you shouldn’t beat yourself up if something starts becoming more of a burden than a blessing.
 Move on to something else!